|

 What is a collection?
 (And why should I care?)

-As this relates to WPClipart, the individual images are Public Domain, but the collection is a derivative work.
-As such it is copyrightable.
+As this relates to WPClipart, the individual images are Public Domain, but the collection is a derivative work and as such it is copyrightable.
+Hence restrictions can be made concerning the use of the COLLECTION, but not the individual images.

 Are all the images on WPClipart Public Domain?

-These include any image with a company logo/trademark (ex. company name on a credit card image), or a recognizable
+At one time I also included a limited number of images on WPClipart which are used under the umbrella of "fair use."
+These included any image with a company logo/trademark (ex. company name on a credit card image), or a recognizable product (ex. a specific model of cell phone.)

-are meant to be used (but not distorted or misrepresented) when referencing the original work and/or product.
+Fair use items are usually small examples of copyrighted works or images that are meant to be used (but not distorted or misrepresented) when referencing the original work and/or product.

 So are there any restrictions on the use of the images in the WPClipart collection?

-For individual images the answer is no -- use them for whatever you wish and you don't have to bother asking for permission
+Use them for whatever you wish and you don't have to bother asking for permission or attributing or linking back to WPClipart.
+(Although a link IS appreciated.)

-or attributing or linking back to WPClipart.
-Use them in your reports or web pages, even use them on materials you sell
+Use them in your reports or web pages, even use them on materials you sell commercially.

 Can I make my company logo out of the clip art?